Updated: Jun 30, 2021

 They give the person who strolls by a poetic ,majestic greeting.
-While learning the history of Lubeck, it appeared that consciousness, morality, and justice were the qualities that this city aspired to have all along with its existence.
+While I have learned the history of Lubeck, it appeared that consciousness, morality, and justice were the qualities that this city aspired to have all along with its existence.
 If the city was a human, he was holding a torch lighting the way to intelligence and clarity.

 The Harbour Travemunde is the connecting point to the Baltic sea and reaches other important port cities: Bruges, Amsterdam, Stockholm and Novgorod in Russia.